 My journey on Instagram, so far, has been a hell of a roller coaster.
 And, I also did fall into the trap of FOMO (fear of missing out) or trying to compare myself to others out there.
 There were some days, where (this is really embarrassing…) I was crying my eyes out, because that picture of the cake didn’t get any likes and comments.
 Algorithm change had a huge impact on my account.
 I’ve started to loose hundreds of followers every day, and to say I was p***ed off, is an understatement.
 And I know so many accounts that have experienced the same.
 Lots of them, sadly, just stopped posting.
 And I was really close to doing the same…

 But then something has changed.
-I’ve realized, that I’m doing it for me.
+I’ve realised, that I’m doing it for me.
 Not for the sake of likes or followers, which are absolutely great, don’t get me wrong.
 But for myself, because it makes me feel good.
 It gives me buzz, it makes me creative (and I NEVER, ever, even thought of myself as being creative).
 It helped me find and discover new passions and hobbies that I’ve never had before.
 Also, it connected me with like- minded people.
 And if, along the way, people like and follow what I do, that’s a huge bonus, a massive extra, and I will always be grateful for every single one of my followers.

 So I guess, what I’m trying to say is that yes, Instagram can create a distorted image of reality, but only if you allow it to do so.
 However, if you just change you approach, and forget about all the likes and followers, you could be very surprised what you may discover, and what may come your way.
 Just stay calm, and keep doing your thing.
 Inspire and be inspired.